HLR/DomiKnowS/docs/Getting Started/Profiling.md

 2022-10-01 11:02:52,432 - INFO - regrTimer:calculateILPSelection - ILP Preparing Return Results - time: 421ms
 2022-10-01 11:02:52,432 - INFO - regrTimer:calculateILPSelection - End ILP Inferencing - total time: 4.796875s
 ```

+#### DataNode Builder Optimalization

+The DataNode Builder constructs DataNode graph for the executed model.
+The model sensors provide information about the structure of the DataNode graph and their attributes.
+The attributes are provided as tensor with value in the specific index corresponding to the particular DataNode.
+In the normal mode of operation the builder with disassemble the tensor and put the appropriate value from it in the corresponding DataNode.
+This process takes time, which depends on the size of the tensor.

+In order to limit the time used by the DataNode Builder it is possible to activate the DataNode skeleton mode using the method:

+`setDnSkeletonMode(True)`

+In the skeleton mode the builder will not distribute the attribute tensors across the DataNode but keep the in the cache.
+When the root DataNode is requested from the builder it will add to the root DataNode additional two attributes to the DataNode attribute dictionary:

+- `variableSet` - is associated with the dictionary of all the variables learned in the model and the corresponding value tensor
+- `prpertySet` - is associated with the dictionary of all the properties in the model and the corresponding value tensor

+All the child DataNodes linked with the root have their attributes extended with a single additional attribute:

+- `rootDataNode` - with value of the root DataNode

+This information allows the solver to transparently find the candidates for the ILP model in the same way as in the full DataNoode mode.